Revenue Management Defined: A Comprehensive Guide for 2026

 Distribution Channel Complexity

-- Rate Parity: Ensure consistent pricing and availability across all channels to maintain control.
+• Automated Updates: Ensure consistent rate and availability information across all distribution channels automatically.

 Maintaining Price Integrity